 For more information on preventing farm injuries, please access the resources below.

-Kidsafe Victoria’s ‘Farm Safety Creative Competition’ is designed to engage Victorian primary school students in learning and discussions about farm safety in a fun and interactive way!
+Kidsafe Victoria’s ‘Farm Safety Creative Competition’ has returned for 2021!
+The competition provides an opportunity to engage Victorian primary school children to learn and discuss farm safety issues in a fun and engaging way.

 The winning entries will be utilised to form the basis of a farm safety education campaign targeting Victorian parents and carers with important information on farm safety.